bheal521/blog/content/2014-03-08-github-pages-and-pelican-for-blogging.md

     $ git push origin master    # pushes to my blog-source repo on GitHub
     $ cd output/    # pelican-generated output folder
     $ git commit -am "committing pelican-generated site content"
-    $ git push origin master    # pushes to my amygdalama.github.io repo
+    $ git push origin master    # pushes to my bheal521.github.io repo

+And here is something in Python:

+	:::python
+	def hello()
+		print 'Hello World, Markdown is great!'

 Ok, so this was a lame first post.
 So be it.
-But I'm psyched to start using Pelican with Markdown in order to blog here.
-Stay tuned for some more interesting revelations.
+But I'm psyched to start using Pelican with Markdown in order to document some of my analytical explorations here.
+I'm currently working on scraping the Pitchfork music review website of the most recent ~10k reviews in order to do some text analysis.
+Stay tuned for what will hopefully be something more interesting.